What is sexual assault?

 Who perpetrates sexual assault?

 Men and women both commit sexual assault; however, research shows us that men perpetrate crimes of sexual assault more often than women.
+Nearly 99% of the offenders they described in single-victim incidents are male.
 The majority of perpetrators are known to the victim; either as an acquaintance, date, partner, relative or friend.
+A study of sexual victimization of college women showed that 9 out of 10 victims knew the person who sexually victimized them.

 Who are victims of sexual assault?